-A risk management plan is in place.
-Some of the risks are managed on a day-today bases and some will be factored in to the IDP 2023/24 10financial year, risk manager has been appointed to manage all strategic risk in the municipality.
-The municipality has appointed risk management committee that assists the municipality to ensure all top ten risks are well managed.
+The municipality has identified 10 strategic risk and their controls in the 2024/25 financial year, risk manager is managing all strategic risk in the municipality.
+The municipality has appointed risk management committee that assists the municipality to ensure all top ten risks are well managed with the external risk chairperson ensuring that the risk committee is sitting on quarterly basis.